quicwg/ops-drafts/draft-ietf-quic-manageability.md

 While mid-connection failure in some cases may seem superior to rejecting QUIC outright, HTTP/3 over QUIC falls back to TCP, and
-{{?I-D.ietf-quic-applicability}} recommends TCP fallback for other protocols that use QUIC .
-This is preferable to a connection suddenly black holing and timing out, as the recovery time is much longer for a black hole event.
+{{?I-D.ietf-quic-applicability}} recommends TCP fallback for other protocols that use QUIC, this is preferable to a connection suddenly black holing and timing out, as the recovery time is much longer for a black hole event.
 Furthermore, wide deployment of NATs with this behavior would make it risky to change Connection IDs in the internet, which would thwart various important